MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 Strangely, this appears to work, and returns quote 1.

-What about this?
+What about this? *(I just guessed that the table is called "quotes")*

 ```
 /?id=1 UNION SELECT * FROM quotes
 If you want total security, go to prison.
 There you're fed, clothed, given medical care and so on.
 The only thing lacking... is freedom." - Dwight D. Eisenhower
 ```

 Oh!
 This isn't sanitized away!
 However, it returns the first quote, presumably because it selects the top result from the query.
-Let's verify this by using a nonexistant quote id but still selecting from the `quotes` table:
+Let's verify this by using a nonexistent quote id but still selecting from the `quotes` table:

 ```
 /?id=77 UNION SELECT * FROM quotes